Jelenia Góra–Żagań railway: Passenger transport and connections

-From the 2009/2010 timetable, passenger services were operated by the local carrier – Koleje Dolnośląskie.
+From the 2009/2010 timetable, passenger services were operated by the local carrier – Lower Silesian Railways.
 In 2012, passenger traffic on the Jelenia Góra–Lwówek Śląski line was relatively low.
 At that time, in terms of passenger flow on weekdays, it was the line with the lowest attendance in the Lower Silesian Voivodeship, right after the Szklarska Poręba Górna–Harrachov line.
 During that period, 4 pairs of trains operated on weekdays and 3 on weekends, with an average travel time of 1 hour and 16 minutes.
 The daily operational train kilometers for the Jelenia Góra–Wleń section were 143.2 train-kilometers, and for the Wleń–Lwówek Śląski section, it was 117.6 train-kilometers.
 On the Jelenia Góra–Wleń route, an average of 81 passengers traveled daily (on average 10 people per train), while on the Wleń–Lwówek Śląski section, 84 passengers (10.5 people per train) traveled daily.

 Since 12 December 2014, passenger traffic has been carried out on the Jelenia Góra–Lwówek Śląski–Zebrzydowa section.
-Weekend and holiday services were operated by Koleje Dolnośląskie on line D12: one pair of the Dolina Bobru train on the Jelenia Góra–Wrocław route and an additional pair on the Jelenia Góra–Lwówek Śląski section.
+Weekend and holiday services were operated by Lower Silesian Railways on line D12: one pair of the Dolina Bobru train on the Jelenia Góra–Wrocław route and an additional pair on the Jelenia Góra–Lwówek Śląski section.
 As of mid-June 2016, the average travel time on the Jelenia Góra–Lwówek Śląski section was 1 hour and 48 minutes, and on the Lwówek Śląski–Zebrzydowa section, it was 56 minutes.
 In total (including freight trains), between January and November 2016, the line had an average of 1.3 train runs per day.

 Since 11 December 2016, passenger services on this line have been suspended.
-The last passenger train on the Jelenia Góra–Zebrzydowa section was the special train Ostatni Leniwiec, which ran that day by Koleje Dolnośląskie on the Jelenia Góra–Lwówek Śląski–Zebrzydowa–Wrocław route.
+The last passenger train on the Jelenia Góra–Zebrzydowa section was the special train Ostatni Leniwiec, which ran that day by Lower Silesian Railways on the Jelenia Góra–Lwówek Śląski–Zebrzydowa–Wrocław route.
 The main reason for discontinuing the service was the deteriorating technical condition of the railway line.
 Already in 2009, the speed of passenger trains was limited by PKP Polskie Linie Kolejowe to 30 km/h, which increased the travel time between Jelenia Góra and Lwówek Śląski to 1 hour and 15 minutes.
 In 2011, the travel time increased to nearly two hours due to further speed restrictions – to 20 km/h.
 In September 2016, on the 13-kilometer section, the speed dropped to 10 km/h, causing train delays of up to 40 minutes, as these restrictions were not reflected in the timetables.
-Koleje Dolnośląskie declared that, should normal speed limits be restored, they could operate six pairs of trains.
+Lower Silesian Railways declared that, should normal speed limits be restored, they could operate six pairs of trains.
 On 11 December 2016, bus replacement services were introduced on the Jelenia Góra–Lwówek Śląski section, operating on weekends with two pairs of connections per day.
 Bus services are operated by PKS Tour Jelenia Góra.